 I love and respect artists.

-Thanks to having this blog and tea-loving communities such as Green Tea Club Private Facebook Group, I often have the opportunity to meet with great tea artists.
+Thanks to this blog and tea-loving communities such as the Green Tea Club Private Facebook Group, I often have the opportunity to meet with great tea artists.
 I always wanted to use my blog to showcase my personal favorite tea artists who are in the Japanese tea industry.

 This is my first attempt to do this.

 I hope you enjoy it.
-If you are a tea artist and want me to introduce your artwork to the tea-loving community, please contact me from here.
+If you are a tea artist and want me to introduce your artwork to the tea-loving community, please contact me here.